llmrtc/llmrtc/docs/docs/concepts/conversations-and-sessions.md

     end
 ```

-Sessions have a **time-to-live (TTL)**.
-If a disconnected user doesn't reconnect within this window, the session expires and history is lost.
+Sessions expire if a disconnected user doesn't reconnect within a reasonable window.

 ---